Need a New Job? Find It Here!

 It saves a lot of time during the testing process when errors are found at a very early point in the development phase.
 The overall method is becoming much less costly.
 Automation testing decreases the effort and time expended on testing; there is also no greater gift than the human nature of recognizing and correcting other people’s errors.

-Regular discussion of the analysis brings the team together, makes them aware of the strength and weaknesses of each other, and prevents them from getting lost in an isolated environment.
+Regular discussion of the analysis brings the team together, makes them aware of the strengths and weaknesses of each other, and prevents them from getting lost in an isolated environment.

 The client also needs us to comply with a certain coding standard in the agile era.
 Fresher developers, however, are not always conscious of industry-standard coding.
 Regular reviews help make sure that the code complies with the rules and norms set by the stakeholders.